PlethoraChutney/secret_santa/README.md

 Intro
 =====
+I stole this entire repo from https://github.com/underbluewaters/secret-santa.

+I'm putting it here mostly so that next year I don't have to re-do all of the python 3 conversions.

+**Begin stolen text:**
 **secret-santa** can help you manage a list of secret santa participants by randomly assigning pairings and sending emails.
 It can avoid pairing couples to their significant other, and allows custom email messages to be